Citizenship Lawyer – Devoted to Serving the Needs of Seattle-Area, Bellevue, and Kirkland Clients and Beyond

 Well, our U.S. citizen father’s parents divorced when he was 13 years old, and he was residing in Canada with his father, so he did not meet the residency requirements.
 His mother, however, continued to reside in the U.S., and we were able to

 count her residency toward the case to have the children adjudicated to have been U.S. citizens from their birth without going through the process of obtaining lawful permanent residence for them.

 More recently, the Child Citizenship Act of 2000 also provided automatic acquisition of citizenship for a child who was already granted lawful permanent resident status, and whose parent became a U.S. citizen while the child was under 18 years old.
 Note

 that in that situation, you should still file an application for a certificate of citizenship to have the official proof that the child is a citizen.

 Again, each case must be analyzed independently, since the law that applies may be different, and the facts of the case, including the residency of the parent in the U.S., will vary.

-In addition, in all cases you must have been physically present in the U.S. for at least one-half of the five (or three) years prior to applying for naturalization.
+In addition, you must have been physically present in the U.S. for at least one-half of the five (or three) years prior to applying for naturalization.
 Also, you cannot have abandoned your permanent residence.
 (See our page on permanent residence for more information on abandonment).

-Additional requirements for naturalization are many, including properly filing all required tax returns, registering for Selective Service if required, and more.
-As always, you will want to sit down with us to review your case in detail to determine if your case has any potential issues.
+Additional requirements for naturalization are many, including properly filing all required tax returns and registering for Selective Service (if required).
+As always, you will want to meet with us to review your case in detail to determine if your case has any potential issues.